 Home Buyer’s / Seller’s Basic Package

-Buyer pays $350.00 for the Flow Test and Well Inspection Report.
+The Buyer pays $450.00 for the Flow Test and Well Inspection Report.

 - Four Hour Flow Test – Most lending institutions require a four hour flow test.